bitjson/bch-vm-limits/readme.md

 Collectively, existing limits:

 - Cap the maximum density of both hashing and elliptic curve math required for validation of signature checking operations.
 (See the [2020-05 SigChecks specification](https://gitlab.com/bitcoin-cash-node/bchn-sw/bitcoincash-upgrade-specifications/-/blob/master/spec/2020-05-15-sigchecks.md).)
-- Cap the maximum density of hashing required in transaction validation to approximately `3.44` hash digest iterations per standard spending transaction byte<sup>1</sup>.
+- Cap the maximum density of hashing required in transaction validation to approximately `3.44` hash digest iterations per standard spending input byte<sup>1</sup>.
-- Cap the maximum stack usage of transaction validation to approximately `628` bytes per spending transaction byte<sup>2</sup>.
+- Cap the maximum stack usage of transaction validation to approximately `628` bytes per spending input byte<sup>2</sup>.
 - Cap the depth of the control stack to `100`<sup>3</sup>.

 While these limits have been sufficient to prevent Denial of Service (DOS) attacks by capping the maximum cost of transaction validation, their current design prevents valuable contract use cases and wastefully increases the size of certain transactions.